rojiani/react-udemy-course/README.md

 Lecture 20: Passing down function to child with onClick (Dropdown/Button)
 Lecture 22: Dropdown
 Lecture 23: Confusing click-handling example.
 REVIEW THIS.
+Lecture 30: in app.jsx, <List items={this.state.items} />, (state passed as a prop),
+            and in list.jsx, accessed as a prop: this.props.items